 Do you remember the first time you missed a project deadline?
 I do.
 I recall the embarrassment for me and my team.
-I promised myself I would take proactive steps to mitigate this outcome for future projects including the use of quantitative risk analysis.
+How can we reduce this risk?
+By evaluating project schedules utilizing quantitative risk analysis.

 Why do projects take longer than expected?
 Often times, risks occur and project managers lack adequate schedule reserves.

 Once burned, many project managers start a bad habit – padding their project schedules.
 If a project is estimated at 120 days, the project manager may add a 10% pad, an additional 12 days.
 The project manager estimates the project duration to be 132 days.

 Padding is a quick and dirty method.
 It provides reserves, but let’s look at a better way to estimate reserves.

 Evaluating Project Schedules Using Quantitative Risk Analysis